-Parents of middle and high school (6th-12th) students can check missing homework assignments on PowerSchool.
+Parents of middle and high school (6th -12th) students can check missing homework assignments on the Summit Learning Platform.

 Tutoring

 Teachers may provide before or after school tutoring - TBD by administration.
 Please visit the main office to obtain a tutoring schedule.